Inclusive rigour

 Institutionally, the command-and-control management practices and associated cultures they are part of continue to be perpetuated daily.
 Shifting these cultures towards learning is at the heart of enabling effective methodological bricolage.
 This includes managing uncertainty and moving away from methodological fidelity to create space, time and budget for flexibility and iterative co-design.

 Individually, the competencies required to make this shift have been described within the context of participatory evaluation and include: sound facilitation skills and reflexivity; humility and honesty; balancing principles with pragmatism and understanding the political landscape.
-These individual competencies are enabled and supported through team and institutional competencies.
+These individual competencies are enabled and supported through team and institutional competencies which (where appropriate) require close reflection on if and how power is engaged with and shifted.

 The full aims and composition of the framework are explained in this video in English, French and Spanish.

-Further practical guidance on decision-making for evaluation and learning design is being developed.
-Both the framework and its associated guidance are designed to be iteratively updated, rather than fixed in time.
-Updates will come as a result of practical use supporting specific conceptual or practical refinements.
+Both the framework and its associated guidance (forthcoming Summer 2026) are designed to be iteratively updated, rather than fixed in time.

 Mini case study